ceramic-mug/ceramic-mug.github.io/reference/PrincetonScavengerHunt2021.md

 1. Past Edgar Allan, through the shadow of Lewis Seigler, and over three-of-these-and-you're-out-er stands the glassy-eyed, stone-faced facadé of Henry Clay.
 2. We sing in praise of old [xxxxxx]
 3. Small...? er, tiny...? er, short...? hall.
 Likes to hang out near the gym.
-4. These upperclassman residential bees make short work of me without autocorrect, man oh man!
+4. These upperclassman residential bees make short work of me wihout autocorrect, man oh man!
 Especially near Forbes!
 5. It's ok, I guess.
 Ok.
 Really tall, and it's hard to comprehend all the numbers.
 Caught on fire from arson a couple of years ago.
 6. Many tires went into the funding of this building, and many long hours have been spent here among the rows and rows of knowledge.
 Don't yell this in a crowded theatre.
 7. You've got a [xxxxxx] in me, you've got a [xxxxxx] in me!
 Can you build a good algorithm to crack this one?